rjferguson21/big-bang/charter/packages/monitoring/Architecture.md

 ## Single Sign on (SSO)

-SSO can be configured for monitoring through Authservice, more info is included in the following the documentation. \
+SSO can be configured for monitoring through Authservice, more info is included in the following documentation:
 [Monitoring SSO Integration](https://repo1.dso.mil/platform-one/big-bang/apps/core/monitoring/-/blob/main/docs/KEYCLOAK.md)

 ## Monitoring